 An MAS spokesperson tells us, “Restricting digital full bank applicants to players that are anchored in Singapore ensures that a strong local core in our banking system remains, and we avoid unintended unilateral liberalisation of our full bank regime as a result of our WTO commitments.”

-Well, it appears that the first beneficiaries of digital banking would be small and micro SMEs.
+Thinking of starting your own company?
+You may benefit from the services of a digital wholesale bank.
 Digital banking will probably allow small companies to get better credit scoring and subsequently, faster loan approvals.

 Timothy Chen, CEO and co-founder of MaxFinx says, “Despite Singapore being a heavily banked market, there are still some who have fallen through the gaps, such as SMEs, micro setups, and so on.
 They are not as well served as the medium and large enterprises.”